quaie/cissp/pages/mydoc/3_crypto.md

 - PUBLIC KEY ENCR. --> public key to setup a secure channel, over which the secret key is exchanged
 - DIFFIE-HELLMAN KEY EXCH ALG

+**zero-knowledge proof** --> prove knowledge of a fact w/o revealing the fact itself

 {% include links.html %}